Li-Chongyi/ASIF-Net/README.md

 find the results in the 'test_real' folder with the same name as the input image + "_out".

-You can use a script to resize the results back to the same same of original RGB-D image.
-Or just use the 224*224 result.
-We did not find much differences for the evluation results.
+You can use a script to resize the results back to the same size as the original RGB-D image,  or just use the results with a size of 224*224 for evaluations.
+We did not find much differences for the evaluation results.
 ```

 ## Bibtex